 Used by: Adidas, Schneider Electric, T-Mobile, Toyota, L’Oréal Americas

-Acquired by Adobe, Magento is an open-source solution that brings together digital commerce, order management, and predictive intelligence into a unified commerce platform enabling shopping experiences across a wide array of industries.
+Adobe Commerce or Magento is an open-source solution that brings together digital commerce, order management, and predictive intelligence into a unified commerce platform, enabling shopping experiences across a wide array of industries.

-More than 100,000 online stores have been created on this platform.
-The platform code has been downloaded more than 2.5 million times, and $155 billion worth of goods have been sold through Magento-based systems in 2019.
+More than 250,000 online stores have been created on this platform.
+The platform code has been downloaded more than 2.5 million times, and $224 billion worth of goods have been sold through Magento-based systems during last year.

 Price: the Open Source version of Magento is free, Magento Commerce/Cloud costs start from $24,000 annually